gyups/johnwilliams/_exhibits/passport_bayonne.md

 [^1]: The corsair *Le Bourdelais* was a privateer from Bordeaux (hence the name) that was captured by HMS *Revolutionaire* on 11 October 1799.
 John Williams and five other men aboard were pressed into British service and transferred to HMS *Danae*.
 The circumstances of Captains Proby and Twysden's belief that these men were English and neither French nor American, as they claimed, was the crux of Williams' case and his pardon.

+[^2]: 4 Sanscullotides Year VII = 20 September 1799

-[^2]: The document must have been ripped with Rev. Howell got it because he also does not translate Williams' height.
+[^3]: The document must have been ripped with Rev. Howell got it because he also does not translate Williams' height.

-[^3]: This refers to the complimentary days or sanscullotides.
+[^4]: This refers to the complimentary days or sanscullotides.
 These days were intended to be both a celebration of the revolution at the end of year (in the fall rather than after Christmas) and to add days needed to square a logical calendar to the earth's rotation.

+[^5]: 3 Sanscullotides Year VII = 19 September 1799